 Between Series 6 and Series 7, the sad news broke that Kenny Ireland, who played Donald, had died.
 As a result, scripts were rewritten to introduce the new character Glynn.
 He arrives at the Solana on a 'holiday wife swap'.

 Series 7 began with the programme preparing to bid a fond farewell to the Garvey family.
 However, before they said 'adios', there's was one more holiday adventure awaiting Mick, Janice, Michael and Madge.

 As the Garveys flew out, The Oracle, his mother Noreen and former manager Janey York arrived in Benidorm once more.

-The customary array of the Spanish resort's other favourite holidaymakers also appear alongside the ever-resourceful Solana staff - including Joyce Temple Savage, Les/Lesley and Mateo - who all work to ensure that every guest's holiday goes to plan.
+The customary array of the Spanish resort's other favourite holidaymakers also appeared alongside the ever-resourceful Solana staff - including Joyce Temple Savage, Les/Lesley and Mateo - who all work to ensure that every guest's holiday goes to plan.

 Joan Collins returned again as Solana CEO Crystal Hennessy-Vass.
 Crystal was about to cause huge problems for Joyce, and just what would she make of The Oracle?!
 Other guest stars in Series 7 included Leslie Jordan, John Challis, Denise Black, Nadia Sawalha, Phillip Olivier, Amanda Barrie and Ruth Madoc.

 Series 8 saw the Maltbys arrive en masse, with The Oracle, Noreen and Pauline all hoping for an enjoyable family holiday.
 Pauline was last seen in Series 4 when she had a slight drink and attitude problem.

 With Mateo and Liam both leaving Benidorm for Madrid, it seemed the Solana has a few job vacancies to fill, but could one of them return to Benidorm sooner than expected?
 Manageress Joyce Temple Savage interviewed for new staff members to help an overworked and underpaid Les/Lesley; newcomer Amber (Jessica Ellerby) had all the necessary qualiﬁcations and appeared perfect on paper but Joyce was far keener on the mysterious Marcus Hornby (guest star Robin Askwith).
-Viewers will recognise Marcus as 'Gary' from Series 3 when he and Brandy scammed the holidaymakers.
+Viewers recognised Marcus as 'Gary' from Series 3 when he and Brandy scammed the holidaymakers.
 But why was he back and what was he up to?